backtestjs/framework/README.md

 Use one of the existing files or the examples in this guide as a reference.
 Each file should contain a `runStrategy` method, and if it uses external or dynamic parameters, it should also include a properly filled-out `properties` structure.

-Whenever you create a new strategy, modify the `properties` structure of an existing one, or delete an existing strategy, you need to run the `🌀 Scan Trading Strategies` CLI command.
+Whenever you create a new strategy, modify the `properties` structure of an existing one, or delete an existing strategy, you need to run the `scanStrategies` method.

 There’s no need to stop or restart the backtestjs process if it’s running, or to exit the program.
 The program will reload the contents of your file with each launch, as long as it’s synchronized.